Home ▹ About

-The O1 Conceptual background aims to define a shared concept of inclusion, to establish common values, to lay the foundations for an inclusive culture.
+The O1 Conceptual background has defined a shared concept of inclusion, to establish common values, to lay the foundations for an inclusive culture.

-The O2 will build a Syllabus of the competences of the inclusive teacher, with the analytical description of the competences, coherent with the existing frameworks.
+The O2 has built a Syllabus of the competences of the inclusive teacher, with the analytical description of the competences, coherent with the existing frameworks.

-The O3 will realize a Self-analysis Inventory for the competences of the inclusive teacher.
+The O3 has realized a Self-analysis Inventory for the competences of the inclusive teacher.

-The O4 will pilot the Inventory and produce a final report with the results, the system guide, the indications and recommendations for transferability.
+The O4 has piloted the Inventory and produced a final report with the results, the system guide, the indications and recommendations for transferability.